 About the showSmart comedy Home, I'm Darling gets its West End transfer with a run at Duke of York’s.
 Marriage, role playing and gender performativity come under the spotlight, packaged in a pristine 1950s aesthetic.
-This collaboration between Theatr Clwyd and the National Theatre features a shred script by celebrated playwright Laura Wade and a starring turn from the inimitable Katherine Parkinson.
+This collaboration between Theatr Clwyd and the National Theatre features a shred script by celebrated playwright Laura Wade and a starring turn in the role of Judy from the inimitable Katherine Parkinson.

 Judy seems the perfect housewife, a true domestic goddess.
 Despite living in the 21st century, she presides over a perfect 1950s-style home, which she shares with her husband.
 Her friends approve of the frocks while Judy’s mother is infuriated at such blinkered nostalgia, but the fantasy has progressed far beyond a flippant game.
 Woman cannot live on saccharine sweetness alone, though, and that immaculate vintage veneer is showing signs of cracking.